adamatti/node-backup/README.md

 Simple code to backup things.

-Better for first backup - do not use for existing backup/delta
+Note: it creates a full backup (doesn't perform deltas)

 # Pending / Bugs / Enhancements

-- Rate limit
 - jest not working
-- lint